Canon M3 vs M5

-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the M3 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6, while the M5 does not have a direct successor.
+Both the M3 and the M5 have been discontinued, but can regularly be found used on ebay.
+The M3 was replaced by the Canon M6, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M3 Manual (free pdf) or the online Canon M5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M3 and the Canon M5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.